-Preference for non-traditional funerals trending among Oklahoma City residents under 35, seniors not far behind
+Preference for non-traditional funerals trending among Atlanta residents under 35, seniors not far behind

-OKLAHOMA CITY, Feb.
-11, 2014 Funeral attendees in Oklahoma City may increasingly find that full catering, festive decorations and a Western swing band have replaced the muted atmosphere and graveside ceremonies associated with traditional funeral services, according to survey results released today.
+ATLANTA, March 24, 2014 /PRNewswire/ -- Funeral attendees in Atlanta may increasingly find that full catering, festive decorations and a blues band have replaced the muted atmosphere and graveside ceremonies associated with traditional funeral services, according to survey results released today.

-One in three Oklahoma City residents (33 percent) said they would choose to have a non-traditional memorial or life celebration over a traditional funeral service, according to the Dignity Memorial Network National Opinion Index, a poll of consumer preferences on the topic.
+More than one in three Atlanta residents (37 percent) said they would choose to have a non-traditional memorial or life celebration over a traditional funeral service, according to the Dignity Memorial National Opinion Index, a poll of consumer preferences on the topic.

-The preference for a non-traditional ceremony was most prominent among respondents under age 35 (37 percent).
-However, individuals over 55 are also driving the trend, as more than one out of four (26 percent) said they want a non-traditional service.
+The desire for a non-traditional ceremony was most prominent among respondents under age 35 (40 percent).
+However, individuals over 55 years old are also driving the trend, as more than one out of three (36 percent) said they want a non-traditional service.

-In response to the public's changing preferences, local Dignity Memorial providers recently launched Life Well Celebrated, a marketing and advertising program with television spots featuring BBQ-and vintage motorcycle-themed life celebrations, the website www.dignityoklahoma.com and other materials.
+In response to the public's changing preferences, local Dignity Memorial providers recently launched Life Well Celebrated, a marketing program featuring BBQ-and vintage motorcycle-themed life celebrations on the website www.dignityatlanta.com and other materials.
 The program aims to help local families visualize the range of possibilities in planning a personalized memorial, one that speaks to a celebration of life.

-According to Oklahoma City survey respondents, the top characteristics of non-traditional funerals include a celebratory tone and upbeat atmosphere, non-religious music, decorations other than flowers, and food and alcohol served at the event.
+According to Atlanta survey respondents, the top characteristics of non-traditional funerals include a celebratory tone and upbeat atmosphere, non-religious music, decorations other than flowers, and food and alcohol served at the event.

 About the Dignity Memorial network